-Fish and seafood are delicate and they cook quickly, which makes them good for the grill as long as you don't overcook them.
+Fish and seafood are delicate and they cook quickly, which makes them good for the broiler as long as you don't overcook them.
 Fatty fish like salmon are good because the extra fat helps guard against drying out.

 Brush with olive oil, season, then broil for 4 to 6 minutes per half inch.
 If your steak or fillet is an inch thick, turn it after the first 4 to 6 minutes, then cook another 4 to 5 minutes until until done.
 Thinner cuts don't need to be turned.
 Halibut is a meaty fish that cooks well under the broiler.
 Same with tilapia.

 For lean fish or thinner cuts, dredge in seasoned flour, then dip in oil before broiling.
 Alternately, you can brush the fish with oil then coat it in cornmeal.
 This helps protect the fish from drying in the intense heat.

 Any veggies you can grill will also work in the broiler, like asparagus, onions, zucchini, peppers, tomatoes, mushrooms, and eggplant.
 Slice thinly, brush with olive oil, sprinkle with salt, and broil for 4 to 5 minutes or until golden brown.
 Watch them to make sure they don't blacken.
 Toss with a balsamic vinaigrette to serve.

 If you want to jazz things up, try broiling tomatoes with parmesan cheese.
 Yum!

 When it comes to fruits, it's also the same candidates as for the grill: mangoes, pineapples, peaches, plums, nectarines, even bananas.